istvano/couchbase-learning/README.md

 ### Mutual TLS authentication

-* you go to the local folder `cd local`
+* Assuming you are in the local folder, or go to the local folder `cd local`
-* you need to create a CA that will be used to sign the client certificate `make tls/create-ca-cert`
+* you need to create a CA that will be used to sign the client certificate `make tls/ca/create`
-* now you can create the client private key and certificate `make tls/create-client-cert`
+* now you can create the client private key and certificate `make tls/client/create`
-* you need to copy the CA created earlier to the Couchbase index/CA make `make tls/copy-ca`
+* you need to copy the CA created earlier to the Couchbase index/CA make `make tls/ca/copy`
-* use the couchbase CLI to reload the certs `make tls/loadCAs`
+* use the couchbase CLI to reload the certs `make tls/ca/load`
-* create a user with the same name as the one in the certificate `make tls/create-client-user`
+* create a user with the same name as the one in the certificate `make tls/client/create-user`
-* create a user with the same name as the one in the certificate `make tls/create-client-user`
+* load the settings and enable client cert authentication `make settings/clientcert/load`
 * call an endpoint with the mtls settings see `make tls/client/test`

 You should check out the **client.ext** file in the tls folder as it has the username